MaxAve/montysnake/README.md

-# Snakefish
+# MontySnake
-A chess engine created from scratch in Python
+A Python chess engine forked from cglouch/snakefish

 ## Overview
 Snakefish uses a bitboard approach to represent the state of the chess board and to generate possible moves.
 Search is performed using the negamax algorithm with a simple heuristic.
 The name is a play on "Stockfish", a well known chess engine (and "snake", cause, you know, Python).